-The University of Gastronomic Sciences is based in Pollenzo, a small town in the city of Bra, located about 6 km outside of the city center.
+The University of Gastronomic Sciences is based in Pollenzo, a small town in the city of Bra, located about 6 km outside of the city center and served by a bus service.
 The presence of our students in Bra has created an international ambience in the city, and student life between Bra and Pollenzo can be very busy thanks to the variety of activities organized by the student community.

 Bra: the History & Location

 Bra is a small city of about 30,000 inhabitants, nestled in the hills of the Roero and the Langhe in the province of Cuneo in southern Piedmont.
 In the 1980’s it became the birthplace of the Slow Food Movement.